flythereddflagg/publication_template/README.md

 - The other folders are for convenience in working with the document:

   - `./src/` contains the relevant code files to make the system work.
 Generally you will not do anything in that folder so just leave it alone.
-  - `./tex/` contains the generated latex files and allows you to make tweaks to the generated latex as you go.
+  - `./tex/` contains the generated LaTeX files and allows you to make tweaks to the generated LaTeX as you go.

 - Then just run: `PS C:\Users\...> make`